 Prior to taking office as State Auditor, Nicole served as Boone County Treasurer for four years.
-She ran for election in 2012, winning the race unopposed.
 As Treasurer, Nicole managed a $100 million investment portfolio and nearly $200 million in annual revenues.
 She protected the county’s leading bond rating and put its financial strength to use to save taxpayers more than $4.6 million.But Nicole never expected to run for office.
 In the private sector, she audited some of the world’s largest companies, shining a light on their inner workings of Fortune 500 firms to ensure efficiency, effectiveness and accountability while at Shelter Insurance in Columbia and Brown Smith Wallace in Creve Coeur.

 Nicole received a Master of Business Administration from the University of Missouri and degrees in Applied Mathematics and Economics from the Missouri University of Science and Technology.
 She lives in Columbia with her husband, Jon, and sons, William, Benjamin and Joseph.